The Fabulous Faker Boy

 "The Fabulous Faker Boy" is the twentieth episode of the twenty-fourth season of the American animated television series The Simpsons, and the 528th episode overall.
+The episode was directed by Bob Anderson and written by Brian McConnachie.
 It originally aired on the Fox network in the United States on May 12, 2013.
-Justin Bieber (as himself), Bill Hader, Jane Krakowski, and Patrick Stewart (as Vigorous Older Man) are credited as guest stars.
 The name is a pun on The Fabulous Baker Boys.